Per-Tree Agricultural Intelligence

 Yield targets grounded in real data

 The gap between average orchard yields and top-performing orchards is almost entirely management quality — not soil, not variety, not rainfall.
-The system addresses the primary yield loss mechanisms simultaneously: poor feed timing, incorrect rhizosphere state at application, heat stress, missed flush windows, and undetected root stress.
-Preliminary assessment supports a 40% yield improvement over unmanaged baselines when all five are managed concurrently.
+The system addresses the primary yield-loss mechanisms simultaneously: poor feed timing, incorrect rhizosphere state at application, heat stress, missed flush windows, undetected root stress, and pest or disease pressure caught late.
+Preliminary assessment supports a 40% yield improvement over unmanaged baselines when all six are managed concurrently.

 7-Day Output